-On the one hand, the TBox contains a set of expressions in one of the languages of the \mathcal{AL} -languages family (see [22]), that define the terminology of the domain (the classes).
-This family of languages can be seen as fragments of first-order Logic(FOL) [22]1, but its expressiveness simplifies the formulas and is specially suited for the definition of concepts.
-On the other hand, the ABox contains assertions about named individuals in terms of the terminology defined in the TBox, the state of the world.
+On one side, the TBox contains a set of expressions in one of the languages of the $\mathcal{AL}$ -languages family (see [?]), that define the terminology of the domain (the classes).
+These family of languages can be seen as fragments of first-order Logic(FOL) [?], but its powerful expressiveness simplifies the expressions and is specially suited for the definition of concepts.
+On the other side, the ABox contains assertions about named individuals in terms of the terminology defined in the TBox, the state of the world.
 In general, a knowledge representation system based on DL provides facilities to set and update knowledge bases, to manipulate it and to reason over it.